-The best way to soothe an angry or disgruntled customer is by empathizing with them and accepting the responsibility for what has happened to them.
-And what could possibly show that you care than a sincere apology?
-Here are some key guidelines on how to apologize to a customer which will make you excel at customer support.
+The best way to soothe an angry or disgruntled customer is by empathizing with them and accepting responsibility for what has happened to them.
+And what could show that you care than a sincere apology?
+Here are some essential customer service communication guidelines on apologizing to a customer, which will make you excel at customer support.

 There isn’t a more straightforward way on how to apologize to a customer than saying you’re truly sorry / we are sorry.
 If you have to apologize a thousand times for the same thing, just do it.

 Don’t get frustrated or angry.
 Put a smile on your face and even though your only wish is to scream and shout, say “I’m sorry / We are sorry” and do your job.

 But what if the error didn’t occur on your side?
 In customer service, a thing such as a customer’s fault doesn’t really exist.
 Don’t make accusations and don’t make your customers fix the problem themselves.

 Offer help and find the solution instead.
 No matter what, the customer is the one that will pay you for your effort (or decide that your work wasn’t worth anything at all).

 Give the customer some validation by letting them know that you understand their problem is real.
 Be careful how you construct your apology though.
 Instead of saying “I’m sorry you feel that way” acknowledge the problem (and your responsibility) with words such as “I’m sorry for the frustration, we have caused you.”